CircuitSetup/Remote/README.md

 #### Remote

 Enter the Config Portal on the Remote, click on *Setup* and
-  - enter *192.168.4.1* into the field **_IP address or hostname of TCD_**
+  - enter *192.168.4.1* into the field **_IP address or hostname of TCD_** under BTTFN settings;
   - click on *Save*.

 After the Remote has restarted, re-enter the Remote's Config Portal (while the TCD is powered and in *car mode*) and
-  - click on *Configure WiFi*,
+  - click on *Connect to WiFi*,
-  - select the TCD's access point name in the list at the top or enter *TCD-AP* into the *SSID* field; if you password-protected your TCD's AP, enter this password in the *password* field.
+  - select the TCD's access point name in the list at the top ("TCD-AP") or enter *TCD-AP* into the *WiFi network name (SSID)* field; if you password-protected your TCD's AP, enter this password in the *password* field.
 Leave all other fields empty,
   - click on *Save*.

-Using this setup enables the Remote to communicate with your TCD wirelessly, and to query the TCD for data.
-Also, the TCD keypad can be used to remote-control the Remote.

 In order to access the Remote's Config Portal in this setup, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://dtmremote.local ; if that does not work, hold the Calibration button for 2 seconds while the Remote is fake-powered on, it will display its IP address.
 Then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the Remote display).

+This "car setup" can also be used in a home setup with no local WiFi network present.

 ## Flash Wear